Cucumber Health Benefits: More Reasons to Eat Your Veggies!

 No content available.

 What do you know about the mighty cucumber?
-They are a natural pick-me-up, a great hydrator, headache and stress reliever, hunger suppressant, stress reliever, and breath freshener!
-Check out cucumber’s many health benefits—plus, all the home remedies that cukes can tackle!
+They are a natural pick-me-up, a great hydrator, a headache and stress reliever, a hunger suppressant, a stress reliever, and a breath freshener!
+Check out cucumber’s many health benefits—plus all the home remedies that cukes can tackle!

 Nutrition and Calories

 The trick with cucumbers is to eat the skin, which contains most of a cucumber’s fiber and the lion’s share of its nutrients and phytocompounds.
-In just a single cup of cucumber slices, you’ll get 14% to 19% of the vitamin K you need for the day.
-Plus, cucumbers contain vitamin B1, B2, B3, B5, B6, folic acid, vitamin C, calcium, iron, magnesium, phosphorus, potassium, and zinc.
+In just a single cup of cucumber slices, you’ll get 14 to 19 percent of the vitamin K you need for the day.
+Plus, cucumbers contain vitamins B1, B2, B3, B5, B6, folic acid, vitamin C, calcium, iron, magnesium, phosphorus, potassium, and zinc.

 A cucumber is low in calories.
-A raw, unpeeled cucumber has 30 calories (and 0 fat), making it an ideal snack to support weight loss.
-In fact, cucumbers were used for centuries by Europeans as a way to alleviate hunger (in their case, starvation!).
+A raw, unpeeled cucumber has 30 calories (and 0 grams of fat), making it an ideal snack to support weight loss.
+In fact, cucumbers were used for centuries by Europeans to alleviate hunger (in their case, starvation!).

 Hydration and Weight Loss

-Ever heard the expression, “cool as a cucumber”?
-The phrase first appeared in “A New Song of New Similes” by John Gay (1685-1732), in a simile suggesting its renown as a cooling agent.
-That’s probably because it contains 96 percent water, more than any other fruit or vegetable.
+Ever heard the expression “cool as a cucumber”?
+The phrase first appeared in “A New Song of New Similes” by John Gay (1685-1732), a simile suggesting its renown as a cooling agent.
+That’s probably because cucumbers contain 96 percent water, more than any other fruit or vegetable.
 An average-sized cucumber contains the equivalent of a 10-ounce glass of water.

 At only 16 calories per cup, you can boost both the nutrient and hydration values by eating lots of cukes in season.

-Historical records reveal that in traditional cultures, cucumbers (not only the fruits, but also the seeds, leaves, stems and flowers) were valued more as medicine than as food, used in some form to treat nearly every malady of body or mind.
+Historical records reveal that in traditional cultures, cucumbers (not only the fruit but also the seeds, leaves, stems, and flowers) were valued more as medicine than as food, used in some form to treat nearly every malady of body or mind.

-Researchers suggest that alone or synergistically, cucumber phytocompounds may one day help prevent or heal many types of cancer, cardiovascular diseases, bowel diseases, diabetes, and skin disorders, and speed wound healing.
+Researchers suggest that cucumber phytocompounds, alone or synergistically, may one day help prevent or heal many types of cancer, cardiovascular diseases, bowel diseases, diabetes, and skin disorders and speed up wound healing.

 cucumber-health-benefits.jpg